Last Updated on December 21, 2021

 Otherwise, side effects of taking naltrexone are relatively rare.
 According to research, the number of people who experience side effects or stop treatment due to them is about the same number as those who are given a placebo.

 The most commonly reported side effects include nausea, headaches and dehydration.

 In most cases, these effects are mild and only occur before your body gets used to the medication.

-Ria Health combines medicine and technology to provide personalized and effective treatments.
-After a consultation with a physician, you’ll receive a prescription, and with the Ria Health app, you’ll be able to set goals and monitor progress.
+Many Ria Health members are able to reduce their drinking after treatment with naltrexone.
+Ria’s program combines medicine and technology to provide a personalized and complete treatment program.
+After a consultation with our medical team, you’ll receive a prescription, and with the Ria Health app, you’ll be able to set goals and monitor progress.
 As the months go by, your treatment will be adjusted if needed, and you’ll learn healthy habits.
-You can learn more here.

 Riannon Westall is a health writer based in Toronto, Canada.
 Her work has been featured in the Toronto Star, on CBC.ca and on various blogs.
 She writes articles and website copy that further her clients’ goal of helping people create healthier and more fulfilling lives.

 |5↥, 7↥, 9↥||https://www.sciencedirect.com/topics/medicine-and-dentistry/naltrexone|